7 Things That Affect Your Website Position in

 Patience is a virtue

 Sometimes it takes close to a year until you can see the benefits of optimizing every page for search engines.
 In our experience, after 12 months, the website should start generating new business leads.
-If your website doesn't generate new business leads after 12 months, then something is wrong with the website.
-Send us an e-mail and we can recommend you what kinds of changes are needed.
+If your website doesn't create new business leads after 12 months, then something is wrong with the site.
+Send us an e-mail, and we can recommend to you what kinds of changes are needed.

 Best Practices and Common Mistakes in SEO (2014).
 This video prepared by Google covers three major topics: mobile sites SEO, multilingual, and multi-regional sites in search results, and monitoring SPAM abuse.

 Personalized Search Results.
 This Google blog post explains how personalized search work, and how 180 days of search activity linked to an anonymous cookie in your browser affect your search results.
 Nothing really changed since this article was created.
 Search Engines became more sophisticated, but other than that, you can expect personalized search results on any computer you use.